esciencecenter-digital-skills/research-software-support/modules/documentation/exercise-which-documentation.md

+---
+title: When to use which documentation?
+type: exercise
+order: 4
+---

 # When to use which documentation?
 Joanne is working on her research software 'WeatherMap' that analyses and summarizes measurements from weather stations.